Khalil Paden: Professional career

-Sacramento Mountain Lions

 Paden spent the 2012 season with the Sacramento Mountain Lions of the United Football League.

-Calgary Stampeders

 Paden was signed by the Calgary Stampeders (CFL) on June 4, 2013.
 He was released by the Stampeders on June 22, 2013.

-Orlando Predators

 Paden was signed by the Orlando Predators on February 7, 2014.
 Paden finished his rookie season with the Orlando Predators with 81 catches for 1,401 yards and 23 touchdowns.
 He finished the season ninth in the league in receiving yards and first in yards per catch with an average of 17.3.
 His mark of 17.3 yards per catch was sixth best in Arena Football League history as of the 2014 season.

-Ottawa Redblacks

 Paden signed with the Ottawa Redblacks (CFL) on August 5, 2014.
 Paden was released by the Redblacks on October 5, 2016, partially through the 2016 CFL season.
 On October 10, Paden was resigned to the active roster.
 In three seasons in Ottawa, Paden appeared in 19 games.
 In total, he caught 39 passes for 629 yards with 1 touchdown in the regular season.
 He also had a touchdown catch in the 2016 Eastern Conference Championship game.
 Following the 2016 season, he was not re-signed by the club and became a free agent on February 14, 2017.

-Toronto Argonauts

 After a week as a free agent, Paden and the Toronto Argonauts (CFL) agreed to a contract.

+Coaching career

+In 2022, Paden was hired as the assistant wide receivers coach for Bryant.
+After three seasons with Bryant, he was hired as the wide receivers coach for Dickinson State.